OfficeDev/Microsoft-Teams-Samples/samples/app-region-selection/csharp/README.md

   - Select `RegionSelectionApp.sln` file
   - Press `F5` to run the project

- - Update the `appsettings.json` configuration for the bot to use the MicrosoftAppId, MicrosoftAppPassword generated in Step 1 (Setup for Bot SSO).
+ - Update the `appsettings.json` configuration for the bot to use the MicrosoftAppId, MicrosoftAppPassword generated in Step 1 (Setup for Bot).
 (Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)

  ### 4. Setup Manifest for Teams
 1) __*This step is specific to Teams.*__